jhu-oose-f23/team-Team99/src/backend/README.md

 DELETE /workouts: Deletes ALL workouts in database (this is more for testing and development purposes)

+DELETE /workouts/id: Deletes workout with given integer id.

+GET workouts/id/258: Get a workout based on an id.

 GET /workouts/username: Get workouts for a specific user (example: /workouts/k1).
 Sample response:

     [